Official websites use .gov

 Classic CAH affects 1 in 10,000 to 1 in 20,000 live births.
 It is a complex, chronic genetic condition with multiple hormonal imbalances, and the adverse outcomes are the result of disease- and treatment-related factors, including adrenal insufficiency, androgen excess, and adverse effects of chronic exogenous glucocorticoid excess.
 Several disease-related comorbidities, reduced HRQoL, and increased mortality has been reported in this patient population (Figure 2).

 Classic CAH is unique in its physiology; patients struggle with symptoms of adrenal insufficiency, fear of an adrenal crisis, and risk for hospitalization, while experiencing the long-term effect of chronic supra-physiological glucocorticoid exposure, often needed to control corticotropin-driven excess androgens.
 Adverse outcomes may occur throughout life as the result of multiple hormonal imbalances.
-We developed the first disease-specific instrument to assess the multidimensional HRQoL of patients with classic CAH and to capture all pertinent aspects of classic CAH on patient well-being, involving both physical and mental functioning.
+The final CAHQL questionnaire that we developed is the first disease-specific instrument to assess the multidimensional HRQoL of patients with classic CAH and to capture all pertinent aspects of classic CAH on patient well-being, involving both physical and mental functioning.
 In addition to its anticipated use in the clinical setting, the instrument may be used to assess the efficacy of novel treatments in development.

 Novel treatment approaches: sex steroid blockade and inhibition

 As an alternative approach to the treatment of CAH, the effects of elevated androgen and estrogen could be prevented through the use of sex-steroid blockade.
 Short-term (two-year) administration of an antiandrogen and aromatase inhibitor and reduced hydrocortisone was shown to normalize linear growth rate and bone maturation.
-We completed a prospective long-term, randomized, parallel study to adult height of an antiandrogen (flutamide) and an aromatase inhibitor (letrozole), and reduced hydrocortisone dose vs. standard treatment, and data analysis is under way.
-The goal of this novel treatment approach is to normalize the growth and development of children with CAH; the ultimate determinant of whether or not this treatment regimen is effective in improving the growth of children with CAH is adult height.
-The Clinical Center is the ideal place to carry out such a long-term study of a rare disease.
+In 2025, a prospective long-term, randomized, parallel study to adult height of an antiandrogen (flutamide) and an aromatase inhibitor (letrozole), and reduced hydrocortisone dose vs. standard treatment of 62 children with classic CAH was completed (NCT00001521).

 Novel treatment approaches: gene therapy for congenital adrenal hyperplasia through administration of an adeno-associated virus (AAV) serotype 5–based recombinant vector encoding the human CYP21A2

-Classic congenital adrenal hyperplasia (CAH) remains life threatening and difficult to manage with current treatment options, highlighting the need for effective therapies that can have appreciable long-term impacts.
+Classic CAH remains life threatening and difficult to manage with current treatment options, highlighting the need for effective therapies that can have appreciable long-term impacts.
 For example, adrenal crisis can rapidly lead to severe shock and death even in patients who are compliant with therapy.
 Significantly, the risk for all-cause mortality rates in classic CAH patients was over five times that of matched controls, adjusting for age and sex.
 In addition, and despite current standard of care, classic CAH patients continue to have an increased incidence of cardiovascular and metabolic disorders, reduced lifespan, and reduced quality of life.

 Additional Funding